What is the Difference Between Palladium and Platinum?

 Both platinum and palladium are extremely durable and will last for generations.
 While platinum will hold up better against impacts that might dent your ring, palladium is more resistant to scratches.
 For example, the prongs holding the center stone of a platinum engagement ring are less likely to break than those of a gold engagement ring.

-Many choose platinum because they believe that the metal helps accentuate the sparkle of their large center diamond engagementor wedding ring.
+Many choose platinum because they believe that the metal helps accentuate the sparkle of their large center diamond engagement or wedding ring.

-Your Buffalo Jeweler Can Guide You
+Ben Garelick Can Guide You

-If you’re still not sure which metal you should choose for your engagement ring, wedding band or next piece of statement jewelry, reach out to the jewelry experts at Ben Garelick Jewelers for some help.
+If you’re still not sure which metal you should choose for your engagement ring, wedding band or next piece of statement jewelry, reach out to the jewelry experts at Ben Garelick for some help.
 They're available via phone or online chat to answer your questions.
 Like family, they’ll take the time to listen to your desires and concerns and help guide you during the buying process.
 At the end of the day, each precious metal has its own pros and cons, and you just have to choose the one that fits your individual situation.
-You can count on Ben Garelick Jewelers to help you through that process!
+You can count on Ben Garelick to help you through that process!